vaut-io/bevae/src/content/en/articles/3-physical-touch.md

 Manual therapy can be useful as an explanatory tool.
 It allows clinicians show patients how their pain is malleable when they otherwise might think it isn't, and provides a perfect opportunity to explain how this works, namely by changing sensitivity, which may be used as a launching off point to discuss how other activities and therapies modulate pain through changing sensitivity.

-> manual therapy techniques are based on the physical Aproperties of the delivered stimulus (requiring knowledge of anatomy, biomechanics and neurophysiology) as well as on the emotional properties that emerge from the sympathetic contact established with the patient.
+> manual therapy techniques are based on the physical properties of the delivered stimulus (requiring knowledge of anatomy, biomechanics and neurophysiology) as well as on the emotional properties that emerge from the sympathetic contact established with the patient.
 Manual therapists should develop relationship and communicative skills allowing this kind of touch to emerge.
 Recognition of the therapeutic value of C touch as one of the most qualifying professional acts of physiotherapists is needed and guarantees patients of its best evidence-based delivering.

+### Manual therapy

+Touch extends far beyond just providing a mobilization on a treatment table.
+But this wouldn't be a complete article without addressing the elephant in the room: manual therapy.

+> As an opportunity, it has increased the awareness of the value of this treatment solution as effective to improve pain, function and to facilitate pain-free movement without ‘fixing’ or ‘cure’ any structural deficits.
+As a pitfall, it has left a sense of loss among clinicians and teachers involved in orthopaedic manual therapy, thus considering the possibility to Pdecrease the effort of teaching them or to abandon the techniques from their therapeutic toolbox in favour of active and psychological strategies

+> Even though we are mature enough to accept a transformation of our heritage as a sign of professional development, we have to recognize that hands-on techniques are a core element of physiotherapy identity (Nicholls and AHolmes, 2012) appreciated and expected by patients in the context of a therapeutic ritual historically founded on the use of touch.
+During the clinical encounter, physiotherapists use their hands to: offer care, obtain information E about the patient’s complaints during the physical examination, prepare the patient for treatment, and deliver a therapeutic intervention (Roger E et al., 2002).
+In clinical practice the ‘hands-on’ ritual highlights the technical competence of the professional (e.g., skills for soft tissues C palpation or joint mobilization); express humanization of the healthcare experience (e.g., communicate compassion and support beyond spoken words); and define physical, personal and professional boundaries (e.g., create a safe space where the therapy can be delivered) (Kelly et al., 2018).

+> I use manual therapy to prove to patients that their pain is about sensitivity.
+Manual therapy isn’t about correcting anything, although it may help in the short run.
+It’s about changing what they feel and helping to believe in their adaptive potential.
+I often fake manual therapy.
+For example, I might “correct” the scapula with a scapular assistance test and then have the patient lift their arm – and it hurts less.
+After 1-2 repetitions, instead of pushing the scapula, I just twist the skin – still less pain.
+Then, I twist the skin in another direction - still less pain.
+Then, as they keep lifting, I stop “correcting” completely – still less pain!
+I explain that there is no way I’ve corrected their scapular motion.
+Rather, I’ve changed how they feel - their sensitivity.
+Perhaps they became more confident, less fearful.
+Perhaps something happened in the brain (likely, but I don’t always get into it).
+I use that change as a learning tool and then use exercises to reinforce the new perception (a nice discussion can be found

 ## Caveats